 In fact, there are lots of 3-chord combinations that all share the same relationship as G, C, and D. And free tools like TabTuner can quickly transpose your chords up and down for you.

-When you run all those searches, you end up with 1,576 easy songs - that all use the same 3 ukulele chords.
+And when you run 12 separate searches, you end up with 1,576 easy songs - that all use the same 3 ukulele chords.

 4-Chord Ukulele Songs.
 What Chord to Learn Next.